AllenLau53/Lauber_AI/README.md

 # Lauber_AI
-An experimental ai built by a bright, weird young teen fascinated by AIs and complex math like calculus.
+An experimental ai built by two bright, weird young teens fascinated by AIs and complex math like calculus.
-I also have absolutely no clue what I'm doing, as I don't have much experience programming, and know mostly theory, so specific feedback about what I'm doing wrong would be very nice, actually.
+We also have absolutely no clue what we're doing, as we don't have much experience programming, and know mostly theory, so specific feedback about what we're doing wrong would be very nice, actually.
-I'll try to be clear in my comments, but I'm still new at this.
+We'll try to be clear in the comments, but this is the first large project we've collaborated on.